Distributed Distance Sensitivity Oracles: Distributed Excluded Shortest Paths

-\textbf{Multiple-Source Excluded Shortest Paths.} Algorithm~\ref{alg:exclude} gives us an $\tilde{O}(1)$-congestion algorithm for computing excluded shortest paths from one source.
-To compute excluded shortest paths from multiple sources, we can use random scheduling~(Section~\ref{sec:primitives}).
-This leads to Theorem~\ref{thm:exclude} below, which we will use in our DSO and 2-APSiSP algorithms.
+Algorithm~\ref{alg:exclude} gives us an $\tilde{O}(1)$-congestion algorithm for computing excluded shortest paths from one source.
+To compute excluded shortest paths from multiple sources, we use random scheduling~(see Section~\ref{sec:primitives}).
+This proves Theorem~\ref{thm:dso:exclude} restated below.
+We will use this result in our first DSO algorithm and our 2-APSiSP algorithm.